it's coming ...

 “Fascinating.”

-two rectangular blocks.
-They leaned in for a closer look, reluctant to
+A group of ladies walked in.
+Duct-tape on the concrete floor made a four-foot buffer.
+They circled the two rectangular blocks.
+They leaned in for a closer look, reluctant to violate the line.

-“That,” he pointed to the tape arching around the room, “is part of
+“Sir,” he pointed to the tape arching around the room, “that is part of the exhibition.”

 The guests stopped and turned to him.